AP source: Andre Iguodala getting traded to Miami Heat

 Jones and Allen are both members of the Grizzlies.
 Winslow has missed much of this season with a bone bruise in his back.

-Iguodala, speaking to The Undefeated, said he was eager to play alongside Jimmy Butler and Miami’s young core while helping mentor them as well.
+Iguodala, speaking to The Undefeated, said he was eager to play alongside Jimmy Butler and Miami’s young core – saying he looked forward to helping mentor them as well.

 ”Jimmy Butler … he’s looked at as different but (is) very well-respected in terms of the passion and the hard work that he brings to the game,” Iguodala said. ”I feel like his temperament and values that he has really resonates with the Miami Heat.
 They’re very well aligned.
 I think he’s brought out the best in those young guys.”